Oktoberfest beer: Only from Munich breweries

 Hacker-Pschorr: Reunited since 1972

-The brewery was first mentioned in a document in 1417 and was located in Sendlinger Straße, where today the restaurant “Altes Hackerhaus” is located.
-In the 18th century, under the couple Joseph Pschorr and Maria Theresia Hacker, it developed into Munich's leading brewery.
-Hacker and Pschorr were later continued by their sons as separate breweries, and have only been a common brand again since 1972.
-Today the brewery is located in the same premises as the Paulaner Brewery.
-Since 2007, the Hacker-Pschorr beer is sold again in the traditional bottles with swing stopper and “Plopp.”
-The beer at Oktoberfest, at 6.0% (2023), is available in the Hacker Festzelt and in the Pschorr Festzelt Bräurosl.
-The Fisch Bäda, the Heimer Enten- und Hühnerbraterei, and Poschner’s also offer Hacker-Pschorr.
+The brewery was first mentioned in a document in 1417 and was based in Sendlinger Straße, where the “Altes Hackerhaus” restaurant is today.
+In the 18th century, it developed into Munich's leading brewery under the couple Joseph Pschorr and Maria Theresia Hacker.
+Hacker and Pschorr were later run as separate breweries by their sons and have only been a joint brand again since 1972.
+Today, the brewery is located in the same premises as the Paulaner brewery.
+Since 2007, Hacker-Pschorr beer has once again been sold in the traditional bottles with swing top and “Plopp”.

-Hofbräu München: The beer from the world-famous Hofbräuhaus
+Hofbräu Munich: The beer from the world-famous Hofbräuhaus

-There is a Hofbräuhaus in Munich...
-In 1589, Hofbräu was founded under Wilhelm V as a ducal brewery, and the company has been run as a state-owned enterprise since 1939.
-The brewery was originally located in the middle of the city, where today the Hofbräuhaus am Platzl is one of Munich’s main tourist attractions.
-In the 19th century, due to lack of space, the company moved to Innere Wiener Straße, where the Hofbräukeller with one of Munich’s most beautiful beer gardens is still located today.
-Since the late 1980s, brewing has been carried out in Munich-Riem.
-At 6.2% (2023), Hofbräu is t one of the strongest of the Oktoberfest beers and is served in the Hofbräuzelt.
+There is a Hofbräuhaus in Munich ...
+Hofbräu was founded in 1589 as a ducal brewery under Wilhelm V. Since 1939, the company has been run as a state-owned enterprise.
+The brewery was originally located in the heart of the city, where today the Hofbräuhaus am Platzl is one of Munich's main tourist attractions.
+In the 19th century, the brewery moved to Innere Wiener Straße due to a lack of space, where the Hofbräukeller with one of Munich's coziest beer gardens is still located today.
+Brewing has been taking place in Munich-Riem since the end of the 1980s.
+At 6.2% (2023), Hofbräu is one of the strongest of the Wiesn beers and is served in the Hofbräu Festzelt.

 With letter and seal from the EU